quan22022003/quan22022003/README.md

 ## Projects

+### Machine Learning/Data Analysis
+- [Modeling Esophagael Cancer from a Bayesian Perspective](https://github.com/quan22022003/Bayesian-Analysis-of-Esophageal-Cancer-Risk-Factors/) - Modeling the probability of developing Esophagael Cancer with Linear Logistic method.
+Achieved an accuracy of 80%.

-I am open to opportunities so feel free to reach me out.
+I am open to opportunities so please feel free to reach out.